HL7/US-Core/source/pages/basic-provenance.md

 #### HIE Transformation

 Different from Use Case 3 - HIE Redistribution, Use Case 4 includes transformation of data.
 Information is received (e.g. v2 lab, other CDs) and transformed by a HIE, stored, and then passed in a new format (e.g. CCD or FHIR).

 {% include img.html img="Provenance_HIE_Multi_Org_Device.svg" caption="Figure 4: HIE Transformation - Clinical content is transformed" %}

 Transformation of data from one format to another **MAY** change the authorship of the information, where the HIE is the author/author organization.
 The original data source must be maintained by the HIE.
 An `agent.type=assembler`, `agent.type=transmitter`, or other agents from [Provenance Agent Type] value set **MAY** also be included.
-Due to insufficient implementer guidance the Basic Provenance guidance here doesn’t specify how to assign authorship for this use case.
+Due to insufficient implementer guidance the Basic Provenance guidance here does not specify how to assign authorship for this use case.
 HL7 plans to gather additional input and include in the HL7 Basic Provenance Informative guide for C-CDA and FHIR.

 <br />